coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 bootstrap, i.e. when opening the filesystem.

 #### Key derivation
-Some of the data stored on a CocoonFS instance will have low entropy, which might perhaps enable adversaries to acquire plaintext-ciphertext pairs to conduct a cryptanalysis on.
+Some of the data stored on a CocoonFs instance will have low entropy, which might perhaps enable adversaries to acquire plaintext-ciphertext pairs to conduct a cryptanalysis on.
 Examples would include e.g. the filesystem metadata structures, but also certain application files' contents.
 In order to confine the effects of key wear-out, a unique subkey is derived from a root key for each combination of filesystem entity and cryptographic purpose.
 The Key Derivation Function (KDF) used for that is the `KDFa()` specified in \[[TCGTPM19A](#bib-tcgtpm19a)\].

-The initially mentioned algorithm agility support, i.e. the possibility to use any of the algorithms from the TCG Algorithm Registry \[[TCGALG25](#bib-tcgalg25)\] with CocoonFS, introduces a potential risk of downgrade attacks: by overwriting algorithms with weak ones in the CocoonFS header, an adversary might perhaps be able to recover some subkey or even the root key.
+The initially mentioned algorithm agility support, i.e. the possibility to use any of the algorithms from the TCG Algorithm Registry \[[TCGALG25](#bib-tcgalg25)\] with CocoonFs, introduces a potential risk of downgrade attacks: by overwriting algorithms with weak ones in the CocoonFs header, an adversary might perhaps be able to recover some subkey or even the root key.
 In order to thwart such attacks, the externally supplied raw root key material, assumed to have full entropy, is not taken as is, but first run through the `KDFa()` with a fixed hash algorithm, namely SHA-512, with the other algorithms as found in the image header as additional input.

 ### Filesystem model
-The filesystem model implemented by CocoonFS is a very limited one: there's no directory hierarchy and "file names" are simply 32 bit integers, i.e. inode numbers.
+The filesystem model implemented by CocoonFs is a very limited one: there's no directory hierarchy and "file names" are simply 32 bit integers, i.e. inode numbers.

 It is expected that some inode numbers or ranges thereof get statically assigned to a specific application purpose.
 For example, when storing a software TPM's state, it would be natural to reserve the ranges 0x01000000-0x01ffffff for the storage of NV indices and 0x81000000-0x81ffffff for persistent objects, c.f. \[[TCGTPM19B](#bib-tcgtpm19b)\].

-Note that for the anticipated CocoonFS usage scenarios, i.e. the storage of core TEE state, it will likely always be possible to make such static assignments at development time and thus, it is certainly desirable to avoid the overhead of updating directory metadata structures.
+Note that for the anticipated CocoonFs usage scenarios, i.e. the storage of core TEE state, it will likely always be possible to make such static assignments at development time and thus, it is certainly desirable to avoid the overhead of updating directory metadata structures.

 ### [Journal]{#sec-introduction-journal}
-For robustness against service interruptions, e.g. power cuts, crashes and alike, CocoonFS implements a journal.
+For robustness against service interruptions, e.g. power cuts, crashes and alike, CocoonFs implements a journal.

-In fact, it is not so much of a journal in the traditional sense as in "a journal with multiple update records": the CocoonFS journal's capacity is limited to tracking a single pending transaction at a time, where that single transaction can comprise an arbitrary number of accumulated filesystem operations.
+In fact, it is not so much of a journal in the traditional sense as in "a journal with multiple update records": the CocoonFs journal's capacity is limited to tracking a single pending transaction at a time, where that single transaction can comprise an arbitrary number of accumulated filesystem operations.

 Unlike it's the case with other journal implementations, there's no dedicated, preallocated journal area except for a